Country Music Singer and Wife Welcome Baby Daughter

-Country Music Singer and Wife Welcome Baby Daughter: Congrats to Drew Parker
+Country Music Singer and Wife Welcome Baby No. 2: Congrats to Drew and Mallory Parker

 Country music star Drew Parker is a father of two!
 The "Love the Leavin'" singer and his wife Mallory — who are also parents to 4-year-old daughter Harley Greer Parker — have welcomed a new baby, Landry Tate Parker.